Notify Owners When Extract Refreshes Fail

 Sign in to Tableau Online as a site admin and click Settings.

-Under Refresh Failure Notification, select or clear the Send email to data source and workbook owners when scheduled refreshes fail check box.
+Under Notifications for Extract Jobs and Flow Runs, select or clear the Send notifications to data source, flow, and workbook owners check box.

-For extract data sources that are refreshed through Tableau Bridge, notifications vary in the following ways:
+For data sources that are refreshed through Tableau Bridge, notifications will vary.
+For more information, see Manage Email Alerts for Bridge.